atinux/nuxt-auth-utils/README.md

 const session = await requireUserSession(event)
 ```

-You can define the type for your user session by creating a type declaration file (for example, `auth.d.ts`) in your project:
+You can define the type for your user session by creating a type declaration file (for example, `auth.d.ts`) in your project to augment the `UserSession` type:

 ```ts
 declare module '#auth-utils' {